ahdelgado/Piwik_Integration/README.md

 ## Piwik Integration

 Piwik Analytics is an open-source analytics platform which provides 100% user data ownership.
-It provides a powerful, customizable, and extensible analytics solution with visual tools to help clients make business descions from real-time data metrics.
+It provides a powerful, customizable, and extensible analytics solution with visual tools to help clients make business decisions from real-time data metrics.
 [Piwik Analytics](https://piwik.org/)

 Piwik Integration gem allows users to more easily:
 1. Create user accounts with auto-generated usernames and passwords.